anazariz/teampsd/resources/design/SQL_and_R/SQL_R_prototype.md

 **step 5-how to consume SQL Server data in RStudio**

-**Advanced Optional Steps**
+## Advanced Optional Steps

 **step 6-how to consume SQL Server data in RStudio**

 The supplemental.md file in this folder talks about the importance of **End-to-End Data Lineage Visibility**.
 There are no user actions in this file.

 **step 7-SQL_R_prototype.sql**
-The SQL_R_prototype.sql file in this folder contains the changes we made the Microsoft test database to show some advanced concepts in step 8.
+The SQL_R_prototype.sql file in this folder contains the changes we made to the Microsoft test database to show some advanced concepts in step 8 (RStudio/Shiny).

  1. In SSMS click "New Query" and in the blank query tab paste the contents of this file.
  2. Copy the content of the SQL_R_prototype.sql